-Emergency Fund (CARES Act) for Students Impacted by the COVID-19 Crisis
+Emergency Fund (CARES Act: HEERF II) for Students Impacted by the COVID-19 Crisis

-Portland State remains committed to helping as many students as possible with the financial difficulties they are facing.
-To that end, we want to ensure that all students know of the following options.
+Portland State remains committed to helping as many students as possible whether the financial difficulties that they have faced over the last year.
+We want to ensure that all students know of the following options.

 The guidance for awarding does not allow us to make awards to the following groups of students:

-- Students who were not registered for summer term on or after July 6, 2020.
+- Students who were not registered for spring term on or after April 12, 2021

 Key Facts Regarding Federal CARES Act Grants